kondrak/vkQuake2/README.md

 - enter the `linux` directory and type `make release` or `make debug` depending on which variant you want to build - output binaries will be placed in `linux/releasex64` and `linux/debugx64` subdirectories respectively

 ## MacOS
-- download and extract the [Vulkan SDK](https://vulkan.lunarg.com/) package
+- download and extract the [Vulkan SDK](https://vulkan.lunarg.com/)
-- install XCode 10.1 or later and add the `VULKAN_SDK` environment variable to Locations/Custom Paths - make it point to the downloaded SDK
+- install XCode 10.1 (or later) and add the `VULKAN_SDK` environment variable to Locations/Custom Paths - make it point to the downloaded SDK
 - open `macos/vkQuake2.xcworkspace` - it should build and run without any additional steps
-- alternatively, you can compile the game from the command line - modify your `.bash_profile` file and add the following entries (replace SDK version and location with the one corresponding to your system):
+- alternatively, you can compile the game from the command line - modify your `.bash_profile` and add the following entries (replace SDK version and location with the one corresponding to your system):
 ```
 export VULKAN_SDK=/home/user/VulkanSDK/1.1.92.1
 export VK_ICD_FILENAMES=$VULKAN_SDK/macOS/etc/vulkan/icd.d/MoltenVK_icd.json